On this page:

 - Product Manufacturing and Distribution - issuance of licenses authorizing commercial distribution of products containing radioactive materials to other licensees and members of the public.

 - Medical Uses - use of nuclear materials to monitor, image, or treat metabolic processes or tissues in humans.
+See the Medical Uses Licensee Toolkit for regulatory information for medical providers.
+Patients Treated with Radioactive Drugs contains information for patients and their families.

 - Veterinary Uses - use of nuclear materials to treat animals